JUZI2019/OBBMM/docs/en/tutorials/customize_runtime.md

 ## Customize training schedules

-By default we use step learning rate with 1x schedule, this calls [`StepLRHook`](https://github.com/open-mmlab/mmcv/blob/f48241a65aebfe07db122e9db320c31b685dc674/mmcv/runner/hooks/lr_updater.py#L153) in MMCV.
+By default we use step learning rate with 1x schedule, this calls [`StepLRHook`](https://github.com/open-mmlab/mmcv/blob/f48241a65aebfe07db122e9db320c31b685dc674/mmcv/runner/hooks/lr_updater.py#L153) in mmcv_new.
 We support many other learning rate schedule [here](https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/lr_updater.py), such as `CosineAnnealing` and `Poly` schedule.
 Here are some examples

 - Poly schedule: